khaeyMensah/khaeyMensah/README.md

 ## About Me

 I'm a final-year Computer Engineering student at the University of Energy and Natural Resources in Ghana.
-With hands-on experience as an electrician assistant and over three years as an electrician at Ankobra Beach Resort, coupled with an internship at ECG, I've developed a diverse skill set that spans both fields.
-My goal is to become a proficient full-stack web developer, creating innovative solutions that leverage my background in electrical engineering.
+With hands-on experience as an electrician assistant and over three years as an electrician, coupled with an internship at ECG, I've developed a diverse skill set that spans both fields.
+I aim to become a proficient full-stack web developer, creating innovative solutions that leverage my background in electrical engineering.

 ## Skills